Planning your Time Abroad

 – Health insurance coverage for living abroad: it is possible to purchase Italian health insurance upon arrival in Italy.

 – Flight/travel itinerary: When making outbound travel arrangements be mindful of the time change.
 It’s important to be sure that the flight arrives in Italy on the correct day, as international flights often arrive the day after departure.
 Those who’ve requested LdM housing must arrive no later than 4:30 p.m. on the indicated check-in day.
 Students already in their LdM campus location city may check-in as early as 9:00 a.m.

 *Before booking any travel arrangements, LdM recommends that students consult the specific travel guidelines provided by their enrollment office.

 – Cell phone

-The most important document students will need before planning their trip abroad is a passport and/or identification card.
-Obtaining a valid passport and/or identification card is the student’s responsibility.
+The most important document students need before planning their trip abroad is a passport and identification card.
+It is their responsibility to make sure theirs is valid and up to date.

 Study Visa, Permit of Stay & Declaration of Presence

 The documentation required to study in Italy depends on each students’ country of residence and duration of the stay.
 Non-EU citizens need a Study Visa, which they must apply for and obtain in their home countries at least three months in advance of their arrival in Italy.
 It is recommended that each applicant contact the Italian Consulate or Embassy in their jurisdiction for the latest rules and regulations as they are subject to change.